 There are many free student discount programmes such as UniDays or StudentBeans, and don’t forget your student ID discounts!
 Always ask about discounts in shops and before checking out on your online shop google discount codes.
 If you can get free delivery or 20% off it’s always worth it!

-I will admit that I’m not the best at budgeting, but when I have remembered to do it I have found it useful.
+I’ll admit, I’m not the best at budgeting, but when I do remember to do it I find it useful.
 Even just writing on a spare slip of paper how much you’re spending each day, and on what, helps you to keep track of your spending habits.
-If you have a weekly budget but when you get to the end of the week and find out you’ve spent less than that, there’s a feeling of achievement.
+If you’ve set yourself a weekly budget and then find out by the end of the week that you’ve spent less than that, there’s a feeling of achievement.

 Is it essential?